White paper UDI Laser Marking

 UDI Requirements, Deadlines, Secure Labeling acc. to FDA and MDR

 Implementing UDI concerns almost every medical device manufacturer.
 In the USA, the FDA (Food and Drug Administration) directive is already in force.
-For Europe, a similar system is underway.
+For Europe, the implementation of a similar system started in 2021.

 Be prepared to comply with the respective programs!
 Get to know all about the latest deadlines for each class of medical devices.
 Read about the labeling requirements and find a comparison with pros and cons of all potential marking methods.